On checkable codes in group algebras: Introduction

 Note that $KG$ carries a $K$-algebra structure via the multiplication in $G$.
 More precisely, if $a=\sum_{g\in G}a_gg$ and $b=\sum_{g \in G}b_g g$ are given, then

 In this sense cyclic codes are group codes for a cyclic group $G$.
-Reed Muller codes over prime fields $\F_p$ are group codes for an elementary abelian $p$-group $G$ \cite{Berman}, \cite{Charpin}, and there are many other remarkable optimal codes which have been detected as group codes \cite{Felde}, \cite{Conway}, \cite{Bernhardt}, \cite{McLH}.\\
+Reed Muller codes over prime fields $\F_p$ are group codes for an elementary abelian $p$-group $G$ \cite{Berman,Charpin}, and there are many other remarkable optimal codes which have been detected as group codes \cite{Bernhardt,Conway,Felde,McLH}.\\

 We would like to mention here that choosing right ideals as group codes is just done by convention.
-Everything what we are going to prove holds equally true for group codes which are left ideals. \\
+Everything what we will prove holds equally true for group codes which are left ideals. \\

-The linear codes $C \leq K^n$ which are group codes can easily be detected in the following way.
-Let $\Sym_n$ denote the group of permutations on $\{1, \ldots,n\}$.
-We consider the natural $K$-linear action of $\Sym_n$ on $K^n$ defined on the standard basis $e_i$ by